Open-Dataplatform/yggdrasil-env/README.md

 - group: '*'
   kind: 'Deployment'
 ```
-More options to configure the project can be found [here](https://argo-cd.readthedocs.io/en/latest/operator-manual/project.yaml).

-### Network policies
+## network-policy.yaml
-Contributors should also define a networkPolicy and a resourceQuota for your namespace.
-These files should be placed next to the config.yaml and be called network-policy.yaml and resource-quota.yaml.
-It is only possible to include the `spec` part of these resources.
-A typical network-policy could look like this:
+Contributors should also define a networkPolicy for your namespace.
+This file should be placed next to the config.yaml and be called network-policy.yaml.

+This file takes the anything that fits into the spec of a [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/#networkpolicy-resource)

+A typical `network-policy.yaml` could look like this:
 ``` yaml
 podSelector: {}
 policyTypes: